 |

-the three year-old is staying with his grandparents, Henry and Janes Sarel,
+year-old is staying with his grandparents, Henry and Janet Sarel,

-at Balcombe Rectory in Little Coopers Corner, Balcombe.
-His mother,
+at Balcombe Rectory in Little Coopers Corner, Balcombe, with three

 Field House in Lapwing Lane in Withington.
 The whereabouts of his father,